-Nicholas M. Horner
+Nicholas Kfoury Horner

-(Director / Teacher)
+(Founder / Teacher)

 -Full Show Portfolio and Concert List Available Upon Request

-We encourage personal growth and artistic development through exploration of the human voice.
+We encourage personal growth and artistic development through exploration of the human creativity through music.
 It is the studio mission to support students of all ages on their artistic journey, and to provide a safe and productive environment for learning.
-Affordability is essential; in the spirit of service to the community and the art form, our studio offers competitive rates for high quality instruction.
-We want to instill in the performance artist a positive and professional aesthetic, a deep sense of integrity,
+Affordability is essential; our studio offers competative rates for high quality instruction, in the spirit of service to the community and the art form.
+We want to instill in the performance artist a refined personal aesthetic,

 and the understanding of 'artist as citizen'.